 A reddish-orange industrial dye used to add colour in shoe and floor polishes, plastics and fabrics.
 But it finds its way in food especially chilli and turmeric powders.
 Sudan red is toxic, can cancer and damage DNA.

 Is there a way to differentiate between real and fake turmeric?
-Yes, read the quick & easy ways to test turmeric.
+Yes, read this blog to know more.

 Before we talk about the solution, let us look at: